qmsk/e2/README.md

 The status bar at the top of the UI indicates the current mode, showing green for *LIVE* mode, yellow for *SAFE* mode and grey for *READ* mode.
 The status bar will change to read to indicate *ERROR* mode if the WebSocket connection or any REST API request fails.
-If the websocket connection is lost, the status bar will turn dark grey.
+If the WebSocket connection is lost, the status bar will turn dark grey and the view will fade.

 ### Main view